cyberbebebe/cs2-profit-checker/README.md

    - CSMoney's Trade section fetches only "Trade" deals and not tested personally.

 4. **Commodity & Trades matching (Profit report & Dashboard)**:
-   Since commodity items such as TF2 Keys, Stickers, Containers, Graffitis and Charms\* do not have unique attributes like skins do, I cannot match them by FIFO or LIFO (strange).
+   Since commodity items such as TF2 Keys, Stickers, Containers, Graffitis and Charms\* do not have unique attributes like skins do, I cannot match them.
 They will **not** be matched and Profit will be set to \$0 until both Buy and Sell prices will be set manually, then profit will be calculated automatically.

    \*Charms have patterns, but they are not unique enough to be matched by only this attribute.